- Required: minimum high school diploma or GED.

 - Attend professional training and networking opportunities as directed.

 - Attend staff meetings or other meetings as directed.

 - Perform other duties as assigned.

 Gospel Rescue Mission is a 501 (c)(3) not-for-profit religious organization that provides social service programs to the homeless and working poor populations.
-Everything we do in this ministry should be centered in the will of God and in honoring the name of Jesus Christ.
+Everything we do in this ministry should be centered on the will of God and honoring the name of Jesus Christ.